AliceO2Group/QualityControl/doc/PostProcessing.md

 * `"eof"` or `"endoffill"` - End Of Fill (not implemented yet)
 * `"<x><sec/min/hour>"` - Periodic - triggers when a specified period of time passes.
 For example: "5min", "0.001 seconds", "10sec", "2hours".
 * `"newobject:[qcdb/ccdb]:<path>"` - New Object - triggers when an object in QCDB or CCDB is updated (applicable for synchronous processing).
 For example: `"newobject:qcdb:qc/TST/MO/QcTask/Example"`
-* `"foreachobject:[qcdb/ccdb]:<path>"` - For Each Object - triggers for each object in QCDB or CCDB which matches the activity indicated in the QC config file (applicable for asynchronous processing).
+* `"foreachobject:[qcdb/ccdb]:<path>"` - For Each Object - triggers for each object in QCDB or CCDB which matches the activity indicated in the QC config file (applicable for both synchronous and asynchronous processing).
+This trigger contains monitor cycle of required object in its metadata since v1.178.0
 * `"foreachlatest:[qcdb/ccdb]:<path>"` - For Each Latest - triggers for the latest object version in QCDB or CCDB for each matching activity (applicable for asynchronous processing).
 It sorts objects in ascending order by period, pass and run.